yokobond/xcx-fetch/README.md

-# xcx-http-fetch
+# HTTP Fetch
-An example extension for ([Xcratch: Extendable Scratch3 Programming Environment](https://xcratch.github.io/))
+An example extension for [Xcratch: Extendable Scratch3 Programming Environment](https://xcratch.github.io/)

 This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.